 These days however, we live busy lives running from one thing to the next, with deadlines to meet, we’re stuck in traffic or the kids are playing up.
 Our bodies perceive these as threats and many of us are in the survival mode most of the time.

 The body is either in rest and digest, which is the healthy state and functioning optimally, or the survival mode of fight, flight or freeze causing energy healing imbalances.

 During survival mode, hormones are released into the bloodstream causing heart rate, blood pressure and breathing rate to increase.
-Muscles tighten and pupils dilate so you can get out of the way quickly, or fight.
+Muscles tighten and pupils dilate so you can get out of the way quickly, or stay and fight.

 What happens in Survival mode – fight, flight or freeze

 - Blood pressure increases